bumbu/svg-pan-zoom/README.md

 * `oldPan`
 * `newPan`

-Each of this objects has two attributes (x and y) representing current pan (on X and Y axes).
+Each of these objects has two attributes (x and y) representing current pan (on X and Y axes).

 If `beforePan` will return `false` or an object `{x: true, y: true}` then panning will be halted.
 If you want to prevent panning only on one axis then return an object of type `{x: true, y: false}`.